Routing Incoming Calls with a Simple IVR

 7

 Finally, select a recorded greeting, or enter in your greeting using the Text to Speech option.
+Feel free to copy and paste the standard text below.

 8